lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-28-Cambridge_LCF.md

 [previous post]({% post_url 2022-01-05-LCF %});
 Talia Ringer has coined the expression *ephemeral proof objects* to describe the operation of its kernel, which never actually creates proof objects but could, because the section of the code where proofs can be constructed is strictly confined.
-Hardly anyone remembers the meaning of the acronym LCF: Logic for Computable Functions.
+Hardly anyone remembers the meaning of the acronym LCF: *Logic for Computable Functions*.
-Edinburgh LCF was created in order to carry out proofs in what was then called fixed point theory and was later subsumed into denotational semantics, where it dropped out of sight.
+Edinburgh LCF was created in order to carry out proofs in what was then called ["fixpoint theory"](https://doi.org/10.1145/361454.361460) and was later subsumed into denotational semantics, where it dropped out of sight.
 And it implemented a logic defined by Dana Scott in a paper that he had withdrawn from publication, so you had to get an illicit copy.
 (It [finally appeared](https://doi.org/10.1016/0304-3975(93)90095-B) in 1993.)